AhmedSamymoh/ATmega32/README.md

 # ATmega32 Drivers
 My ATmega32 drivers journey.
-Effortlessly integrate microcontroller peripherals.
+Integrate microcontroller peripherals smoothly.
 Simplify development with clear documentation and modular code for smooth hardware interaction.

-## Project Structure
+## Layered Architecture

 The driver is structured into the following layers: